Microchip-MPLAB-Harmony/usb_apps_device/apps/hid_msd_basic/readme.md

 - Pressing the LED Toggle button on the USB Host PC Utility toggles LED3.
 - The USB Host PC utility monitors SW1 switch press on the board.

+### <a name="config_23"></a> PIC32CZ Curiosity Development Board

+- Use TARGET USB connector J102 on the board to connect the USB Device to the USB Host PC.
+- LED1 indicates USB Device Configuration Set Complete event (the USB device functionality has been activated by the USB Host).
+- Pressing the LED Toggle button on the USB Host PC Utility toggles LED1.
+- The USB Host PC utility monitors the switch SW0 switch press on the board

 ## Running the HID Application